LuckyJimJD/CivilProcedure/_outlines/Joinder.md

 Rule 18 is the Pandora's Box of the joinder rules.
 To open the box, a party must have a key, i.e. at least one claim against a party.
 For any party other than an initial plaintiff (who, by definition, begins with at least one claim against one opposing party), another joinder rule must provide the key (e.g. counterclaims & crossclaims under Rule 13; third-party claims under Rule 14).
 Once the box is opened, Rule 18 permits joinder of unlimited additional claims against the same opposing party.

 Other parts of the FRCP provide safeguards against the pandemonium that Rule 18 might unleash.
-[Rule 21](https://www.law.cornell.edu/rules/frcp/rule_21) allows the court to drop (or add) parties and sever claims.
-[Rule 42](https://www.law.cornell.edu/rules/frcp/rule_42) allows a court, "[f]or convenience, to avoid prejudice, or to expedite and economize," to order separate trials on any claims.
+[Rule 20](https://www.law.cornell.edu/rules/frcp/rule_42) and [Rule 42](https://www.law.cornell.edu/rules/frcp/rule_42) allow a court to order separate trials for some parties or claims.
 In addition, the limits of federal [subject matter jurisdiction]({{ site.baseurl }}/outlines/Subject_Matter_Jurisdiction) will restrict the joinder of some claims that Rule 18 (or other joinder rules) would permit.

 ## Permissive Joinder of Parties